prince89arora/rust-practice/docs/README.md

 - We can also decide how many bits we want to allocate to the int.
   - [8,16,32,64,128] are the sizes.

-#### Float

-- Numeric value with fractions.
-- Sizes are `f32` and `f64`.

-#### Characters and Booleans

-- Characters in rust are 4 byte in size.
-It uses unicode-32.
-Can contain alot of characters.
-- Booleans are true/false.

 ## Compound Data Types